Enhanced care clinics

 Request for Applications

 The State of Connecticut Behavioral Health Partnership, through the Departments of Children and Families and Social Services is issuing the following addendum to the Enhanced Care Clinics Request for Applications.
 The Department's responses to the three (3) questions that were submitted by applicants in accordance with the terms of the ECC RFA are set forth herein as an addendum to this RFA.
-1. If there are pages in the application that are not applicable to us, such as the extra secondary site pages and the Clients Served Adult grid, may we delete those to

 create more pages for writing?